Cream cheese is one of the easiest cheeses you can make.

-Who doesn’t love flavoured cream cheese?
-It’s a delicious way to spruce up a bagel, serve in a sandwich or spread on crackers.
+Who doesn’t love flavored cream cheese?
+It’s a delicious way to spruce up a bagel.

-Homemade cream cheese is soft, creamy and spreadable.
-Which makes it perfect for mixing in additional flavours.
+Homemade cream cheese is soft, creamy, and spreadable.
+Which makes it perfect for mixing in additional flavors.
 Here are a few popular options.
-Each of these flavours are designed to be mixed into 1 batch of cream cheese (approximately 4 cups).
+Each of these flavors is designed to be mixed into 1 batch of cream cheese (approximately 4 cups).

 - Roasted Garlic and Red Pepper: Oven roast 2 red peppers and 4 cloves of garlic.
 Peel and deseed the red pepper.
 Grind the red pepper and garlic into the cream cheese using a food processor.

-- Boursin-style: Follow this recipe to make your own Boursin-style cheese.
+- Boursin-style: Here’s a recipe to make your own Boursin-style cream cheese.

 Homemade Cream Cheese

 Cream cheese is so simple that it’s perfect for beginners.
-Try making a French-style cultured cream cheese or flavour it with berries, herbs or garlic.
+Try making a French-style cultured cream cheese or flavor it with berries, herbs, or garlic.
 See the sections above for more information.

 - Prep Time: 15 minutes